shurru/Data-Scientist-Interview-Prep/Statistics basics.md

 	- Stat tests which allow visual inspection : significant differences become easier
 	- If you have no overlap between the CI of two distributions, there is a significant difference!!
 	- Width of an interval:
-		○ Calculate Standard error: (SD/ sqrt (N) )
+		- Calculate Standard error: (SD/ sqrt (N) )
-		○ CI width can be 1.96* standard errors : this is our <b> margin of error </b> ○ This will include the true proportion 95% of the time ○ Width decreases as you increase N
+		- CI width can be 1.96* standard errors : this is our <b> margin of error </b>
+		- This will include the true proportion 95% of the time
+		- The width of your CI changes with several factors
+			- Decreases as you increase N
-		○ Increases as you increase the SD
+			- Increases as you increase the SD
-		○ Increases as your confidence level increases
+			- Increases as your confidence level increases
-		○ Increases as your significance level decreases
+			- Increases as your significance level decreases